thuantn210823/KeywordSpotting4ESP32/README.md

 Here is some Demo Videos if you interest: <https://drive.google.com/drive/folders/1-3ld8DmlK0q0sXuZQUgdvyo8z4V3zNo9?usp=drive_link>

+Each descriptions were made in respective folders, you can follow them to explore.
+If you have any question, just email me <thuan.tn210823@sis.hust.edu.vn> or <tranthuan10x@gmail.com>.

 References:
 - Zhang, Yundong, et al. "Hello edge: Keyword spotting on microcontrollers." arXiv preprint arXiv:1711.07128 (2017).
 - López-Espejo, Iván, et al. "Deep spoken keyword spotting: An overview."
 IEEE Access 10 (2021): 4169-4199.